HunterTravis/FYP/README.md

 # FYP
- A repository made for our idea of A Configurable Student Portal System
+ A repository made for our idea of A Configurable Student Portal System.